 You can dynamically change source data to accurately import inline with your RE standards.
 So for example if you use short codes for states/counties you might change all ‘New York’ to ‘NY’ as shown below.
 The ‘From Source’ indicates the value in our Data Source (ie File, Qgiv, MobileCause, Classy, etc.).
 The Change to Target reflects what we would like to import into the Raiser’s Edge.

 You can choose to make an exact match, match a whole word or match any letters in the source.
-The target can now be completely replaced or partially replaced.
-This is shown below.
 To read more about the different types of matches available, click here.